Which of the following best describes a scatterplot and its prima... | Study Prep in Pearson+

 Master Scatterplots & Intro to Correlation with a bite sized video explanation from PatrickStart learning

-Which of the following scatterplots best shows an outlier in both the - and -direction?

-Which of the following scatterplots best shows an outlier in only the -direction?

-Which of the following best describes the appearance of a scatterplot that shows a strong positive linear relationship between two variables?
+Given a scatterplot showing a strong positive linear relationship between studied and scores, the table best supports which of the following conclusions?

+Given a scatterplot where the points trend upward from left to right, which describes the correlation shown in the scatterplot?

-Which of the following statements is not typically included in the description of a scatter diagram?
+Which of the following scatterplots shows the weakest positive linear association between two variables?

-For the scatter diagram shown, which of the following best describes the relationship between the two variables if the points form a pattern that rises from left to right?
+In the context of scatterplots, how many variables are typically displayed on a standard scatterplot?

 Scatterplots & Intro to Correlation practice set